The Conversation After The Game

+The Conversation After The Game.
 We have all been there as parents on many occasions.
-We have stood in glorious weather and horrific weather, seen many great performances and seen plenty of forgettable ones.
-But there is one moment in time, each competition, that defines our parenting and lays the groundwork for our relationship with our child in sports, and in a small way can predict their success or failure…the conversation after the game!
+We have stood in glorious weather and horrific weather, seen many great performances, and seen plenty of forgettable ones.
+But there is one moment in time, each competition, that defines our parenting and lays the groundwork for our relationship with our child in sports, and in a small way, can predict their success or failure…the conversation after the game!

-So many external factors can have an impact on what we say and how we behave around our children and perhaps none more so than after a game or a training session.
+So many external factors can have an impact on what we say and how we behave around our children, and perhaps none more so than after a game or a training session.
 I really get it that watching our children play sports is one of the greatest things, particularly when it all goes well and according to plan.
-However, what happens when things do not or we have had that bad week at work?
+However, what happens when things do not work, or we have had a bad week at work?

-Have you ever thought or reflected on how you may behave afterwards with your child or is it dependent on how they have performed or how you are feeling?
-To some extent of course it is.
+Have you ever thought or reflected on how you may behave afterward with your child, or is it dependent on how they have performed or how you are feeling?
+To some extent, of course, it is.

 POSITIVE PHRASES AND QUESTIONS YOU COULD SAY OR ASK